zyrolasting/denxi/examples/output-conflicts/README.md

 When possible, Xiden will re-use any outputs that are already installed.
 This implies there is a cache.
 That cache is keyed by _exact package queries_.
-When these keys conflict, Xiden will hand you a link to a cached directory when you expected something else.
+When these keys conflict, Xiden will hand you a link to an old directory when you expected a link to a new directory.

+You can make that happen here:

 1. Run `racket launcher.rkt do +a a.rkt`
 2. Delete the `my-pkg` link.
 Do _not_ collect garbage.